MicrosoftDocs/azure-stack-docs/azure-stack/hci/manage/manage-virtual-machines-in-azure-portal.md

     - Running the latest version of `az` CLI.
         - [Download the latest version of `az` CLI](/cli/azure/install-azure-cli-windows?tabs=azure-cli).
 Once you have installed `az` CLI, make sure to restart the system.
         -  If you have an older version of `az` CLI running, make sure to uninstall the older version first.
-    - Running 0.2.6 version for `azurestackhci` module.
+    - Running the latest version for `azurestackhci` module.
 To verify, run the `az version` command.
 Here is a sample output:

         ```azurecli
         PS C:\windows\system32> az version